mario-dg/Neural-Nexus/Risk Models and Analysis/A Systematic Risk Assessment Framework of Automotive Cybersecurity - Summary.md

 This survey illustrates that while numerous methodologies offer frameworks for assessing automotive cybersecurity risks, they often lack comprehensiveness, adaptability to the automotive context, or the ability to address the entire vehicle lifecycle.
 These gaps highlight the need for more holistic and adaptable frameworks, such as the one proposed in the paper, which aims to cover these deficiencies.

 ## Example Usage of the Proposed Framework
-Chapter 4 of the paper, "Risk Assessment Application," details a practical application of the proposed systematic risk assessment framework through a case study on a Telematics Box (T-Box), a critical component of automotive network connections.
+Chapter 4 of the paper details a practical application of the proposed systematic risk assessment framework through a case study on a Telematics Box (T-Box), a critical component of automotive network connections.
 Here's a comprehensive summary focusing on the assessment process:

 #### Telematics Box (T-Box) Overview
   - It's a key device in automotive network systems, integrating various communication modules (MCU/CPU, GPS, 3G/4G, Wi-Fi, Bluetooth) to connect vehicle networks with external networks via cloud platforms.